 Instructions

-- Preheat oven to 425 degrees F. Line a baking sheet with parchment paper.
+- Preheat oven to 425°F. Line a baking sheet with parchment paper.

 - Whisk the flour, baking powder, baking soda, sugar, and salt together in a large bowl.

 - Grate the butter on the large holes of a box grater and add to the flour mixture.
 Mix the butter into the flour with a fork.
-This can also be done by adding cold cubed butter in a food processor or using a pastry cutter, pulsing or cutting the butter in until it resembles coarse crumbs.
+This can also be done by adding cold cubed butter in a food processor (affiliate link) or using a pastry cutter, pulsing or cutting the butter in until it resembles coarse crumbs.
 Add the buttermilk and stir just until the flour is moistened and very shaggy looking.

 - Turn the biscuit dough out onto a lightly floured surface and use your hands to press it into a rough rectangle shape.
 Fold one side of the dough into the center, then the other side, like folding a letter to go into an envelope.
-Gently press flat again, then repeat the folding process one more time, patting or rolling out the dough with a rolling pin to about ¾- to 1-inch thickness.
+Gently press flat again, then repeat the folding process one more time, patting or rolling out the dough with a rolling pin (affiliate link) to about 3/4- to 1-inch thickness.

 - Cut out biscuits using a sharp, floured round cutter about 2 ½ inches in diameter.
 Press straight down and lift up to cut - do not twist the cutter.
 Transfer the biscuits to the baking sheet and reroll and cut out any remaining scraps of dough.
 Brush the biscuits with a little additional buttermilk for crispy edges on top, if desired.